Los Angeles

 “You’re a sick fuck, you know that?”

-The Priest pulled out a vial of glowing sky blue liquid.
-Despite its name, Lotus wasn’t a narcotic.
-It amped the user’s senses, making him feel like ten-thousand volts charged his nervous system.
-On Lotus, you were a high-speed modem jacked into the universe.
+The Priest pulled out a vial of glowing, ice blue liquid.
+Lotus, despite it’s name, wasn’t a narcotic.
+It amped the user’s senses with an orgasmic rush, feeling like a million volts charged your nervous system.

 Travis whistled, impressed.
 “Where did you get it?”

-Travis grinned.
+Travis gave him a sly look.
 “You didn’t kill him, did you?”

-The Priest tipped the vial upside down and righted it again.
-The Lotus glowed brighter.
+The Priest rocked the vial.
 “Would it make a difference?”

 “Good, I’m glad that’s settled.”